How to Grow and Care for Canna Lily

 Winter

-- Storage: If you live in a region with frost, store the rhizomes in a cool, dry place until spring.
+- Storage: If you live in a frost-prone area, store the rhizomes in a cool, dry place until spring.

 - Indoor Care: If kept indoors, reduce watering and provide bright, indirect light.